We were able to operate live and in-person in 2022, with the following policies. Photos from the 2022 program can be found here.

 If the programme goes ahead and you need to drop out at short notice, we will still incur all of the costs for your place so sadly will be unable to provide a refund.
 Please ensure you have suitable travel insurance that will cover you just in case.

 The UK no longer requires a Covid test before arrival.
-However, many countries require you to take a Covid test before flying home.
+However, some countries require you to take a Covid test before flying home.
 We have arranged for time towards the end of the programme for you to take a test if required, including within one day of your flight.

 If you test positive and are unable to fly home as scheduled, then we will provide supervision until you are able to fly home.
 Please note that your family will need to fund these additional costs.